Posted February 5, 2020

 First, there was Pensacola, Florida.
 The city’s government phones, email systems, and internet servers were rendered useless after ransomware-wielding hackers demanded $1 million in exchange for a decryptor.
 The city subsequently paid Deloitte $140,000 to figure out who may have been affected in the aftermath.
 Pensacola officials ultimately decided they would pay for identity monitoring services for 60,000 of its residents.
 The city did not have a cybersecurity insurance policy.

-Round three took place on Dec.
+Round two took place on Dec.
 16, 2019 in Galt, California, a small Sacramento suburb.
 The city’s email server and phone systems were knocked offline, leaving its 26,000-plus residents unable to make non-emergency calls to the city.
 Their 100 or so city workers relied on texting and personal email accounts for communications during this time.
 It’s not clear how much the incident cost the city, or how much (if any) was covered under an insurance policy.

 One day later, the St. Lucie County Sheriff’s office in Florida was extorted by ransomware.
 As of Dec.
 23, the network was still down.